yaorg/node-measured/Readme.md

 **Options:**

-* `read:` A function that returns the current value of the Gauge.
+* `read` A function that returns the current value of the Gauge.

 **Methods:**